digital-science/dimcli/README.md

 $ dimcli
 ```

-That'll launch the DimCli console, where you can hit `help` in case you need more support :-)
+That'll launch the Dimcli console, where you can hit `help` in case you need more support :-)

 ![screenshot1](static/screenshot1.jpg)

 ## Dimcli with Jupyter Notebooks

-DimCli includes a number of features that simplify working with the Dimensions API within a Jupyter notebook.
+Dimcli includes a number of features that simplify working with the Dimensions API within a Jupyter notebook.

 For example, it contains a couple of [magic commands](https://github.com/digital-science/dimcli/blob/master/dimcli/jupyter/magics.py) that make it super easy to hit the API from a notebook, or to explore the documentation.